The life of a DJ with Sara Simms

-I grew up playing piano, took up guitar as a teenager, and studied jazz guitar at Humber College.
-I decided to change my path when I went to a rave for the first time.
+As a teenager, I played piano and guitar…and studied jazz guitar at Humber College.
+When I went to a rave for the first time, I decided to change my path.
 Being a DJ suddenly seemed a lot cooler than being a jazz guitarist!
 My Dad helped me to buy my first DJ mixer and I spent a lot of time record shopping in Toronto with my sister Melle.
 One day we stumbled upon a DJ battle DVD, and discovered turntablism.

 Around that time, I was able to find a DJ mentor who taught me how to scratch, juggle, and mix and he helped get me into the DJ scene.
 Later on, I attended Harris Institute for the Arts and earned a degree in Audio Engineering.
 After I finished school, I invested my energy into finding the best sets, creating mixtapes and DJ videos, and recently started to focus more on producing techno.

 2. How did the evolution of music and technology change the life of a DJ?

 I started off scratching vinyl records and was encouraged by a friend to get into digital DJing.
 The first DJ program I used was Final Scratch and at that time, the concept of playing digitally was brand new.
 Back in those early days, I used to gig with a computer the size of a large purse and a monitor!
 I began using Serato when it came out and then switched over to TRAKTOR, which I still use today.
 Digital DJing really changed the way I play; TRAKTOR helps me to organize my music effectively and mix creatively.
 I mix with up to four decks and try to make the most of TRAKTOR’s amazing effects.

 3. Can you describe how you switched from hip hop to electronic music?